Updated 2/16/2021. Originally Published 1/3/2015.

 Whatever list is.
 Whatever it is about – just focus on the top 3.
-Only handle the rest if they rise to the top.
+Handle the remaining items when (or if) they rise to the top.

 Top 3 Things I Should Discontinue

-Rather than wait until I have the perfect course or workshop ready to launch, I need to realize that perfect is now, and 80% complete surpasses 100% of “never done at all”.
+Rather than wait until I have the perfect course or workshop ready to launch, I need to realize that perfect is now, and 80% complete as an achievement, will always surpasses 100% of “never done at all”.